AryaKoureshi/EEG-Signal-Classification-using-CSP-Features/README.md

 # EEG Signal Classification using CSP Features

 This repository contains a Python implementation for solving a two-class classification problem using Common Spatial Pattern (CSP) features extracted from EEG data.
-The classification task involves discriminating between mental tasks, specifically imagining leg movement and performing mental discrimination.
+The classification task involves discriminating between mental tasks, specifically imagining foot movement and performing mental discrimination.
 The project utilizes provided EEG datasets and implements various machine learning algorithms for classification.

 ## Instructions